duttaprat/AnacondaInstallation/README.md

     ```
     Now, `second_env` environment is activated.
 Now you can understand from your terminal only. `pratik@PRATIK-YOGA:~$` will change to `(second_env)pratik@PRATIK-YOGA:~$`

 3. Now you can run your code in this terminal.
+For your project, if you need any specific package with specific version, you can install install that following way
+* Install specific package: